 In the first two years the language of education is completely in English but from the third year students must have some knowledge of the Hungarian language as they are required to communicate with patients during their clinical module years.

-The study matters of the students in the English Language Program of the Faculties of Medicine, Dentistry and Pharmacy are managed by the English Secretariat.
+The study matters of the students in the English Language Program of the Faculties of Medicine, Dentistry and Pharmaceutical Sciences are managed by the English Secretariat.

 The Faculty of Health Sciences’ has English language programmes in health care: Physiotherpy (B.Sc. & M.Sc.), Nursing (B.Sc. & M.Sc.) and Midwifery (B.Sc.).
 Read more detailed information about the application…

 Semmelweis University is proud to have a truly international student community and famous for its bubbly student life, for instance the Semmelweis Carnival which is organized every year traditionally together with the Hungarian students or other programs for example the Freshman’s Day which helps the integration of foreign students.